 This article reproduces the volatility-forecasting application of Li,

-Panel A (cross-stock rejection counts).
-All numbers and plots are
+4 Panel A (cross-stock rejection counts).
+All numbers and plots come

 library(forecastdom)